dreamer201/Guide/Masternode-VPS-Setup-Guide.md

 1. Log into your VPS
    - Windows users [follow this guide](https://www.digitalocean.com/community/tutorials/how-to-log-into-your-droplet-with-putty-for-windows-users) to log into your VPS.
-2. Copy command into the VPS command line and hit enter:
+2. Copy/paste command into the VPS and hit enter: (For this step you will need your `private key` generated at step 5 above and your VPS IP address)
 ```
 wget https://github.com/digitalmine/Guide/blob/master/install_masternode.sh && chmod +x install_masternode.sh && ./install_masternode.sh
 ```